Intrinsic alignments of galaxies in multiple projections: Averaged covariance

-\section{Averaged Covariance}
+\section{Averaged covariance}

-The full covariance matrix containing all three projections (Section \ref{sect:cov results}, Figure \ref{Fig:covariancematrix}) shows unexpected discrepancies between the off-diagonal blocks and the diagonal blocks, which should be equal in a perfect world.
+The full covariance matrix containing all three projections (Sect. \ref{sect:cov results}, Fig. \ref{Fig:covariancematrix}) shows unexpected discrepancies between the off-diagonal blocks and the diagonal blocks, which should be equal in a perfect world.
 For a large enough simulation box, we expect there to be no preferred line-of-sight direction, which means that $C_{ij}^{xx}=C_{ij}^{yy}=C_{ij}^{zz}$ and $C_{ij}^{xy}=C_{ij}^{xy}=C_{ij}^{yz}$.
-The current discrepancies can be attributed to the noisiness of the jackknife covariance estimator and the influence of variations in the large scale structure due to the limited boxsize.
-Averaging the diagonal blocks and the off-diagonal blocks, and using this averaged covariance matrix to calculate the SNRs, gives a lower bound to the SNR gain.
-This procedure produces a lower bound because the differences in the large scale structure between projections are ignored, which should be taken into account, as they are non-trivial in small simulation boxes.
+The current discrepancies can be attributed to the noisiness of the jackknife covariance estimator and the influence of variations in the large scale structure due to the limited box size.
+Averaging the diagonal blocks and the off-diagonal blocks, and using this averaged covariance matrix to calculate the S/Ns, gives a lower bound to the S/N gain.
+This procedure produces a lower bound because the differences in the large scale structure between projections are ignored, which should be taken into account, as they are non-trivial in small simulation boxes. \FloatBarrier

-Figure \ref{Fig:SNR av cov} shows the SNRs of one versus two (unfilled markers) and two versus three (filled) for simple (circles) and reduced (crosses) shapes for $n_\star>300$ (red) and $log(M_\star h/M_\odot)>10.5$ (blue) for both $w_{g+}$ (top) and $\tilde{\xi}_{g+,2}$ (bottom).
-Comparing Figure \ref{Fig:SNR av cov} to Figure \ref{Fig:SNR}, we see that the gains are slightly lower, but still above unity (black line) in most cases.
-Table \ref{table:SNR av cov} presents the SNR gains in all cases mentioned previously.
-Comparing Table \ref{table:SNR av cov} to Table \ref{table:SNR gain}, we see that the SNR gains are indeed slightly lower when averaging the covariance blocks, but they are still consistently above $1.0$.
-Especially, the SNR gains when increasing the number of projections from 1 to 3 or 1 to 2 are high enough to be considered robust, as even this lower bound scenario produces $>1$ SNR ratios.
+Figure \ref{Fig:SNR av cov} shows the S/Ns of one versus two (unfilled markers) and two versus three (filled) for simple (circles) and reduced (crosses) shapes for $n_\star>300$ (red) and $log(M_\star h/M_\odot)>10.5$ (blue) for both $w_\mathrm{g+}$ (top) and $\tilde{\xi}_\mathrm{g+,2}$ (bottom).
+Comparing Fig. \ref{Fig:SNR av cov} to Fig. \ref{Fig:SNR}, we see that the gains are slightly lower, but still above unity (black line) in most cases.
+Table \ref{table:SNR av cov} presents the S/N gains in all cases mentioned previously.
+Comparing Table \ref{table:SNR av cov} to Table \ref{table:SNR gain}, we see that the S/N gains are indeed slightly lower when averaging the covariance blocks, but they are still consistently above $1.0$ when increasing the number of projections from 1 to 3 or 1 to 2.
+These gains are high enough to be considered robust, as even this lower bound scenario produces $>1$ S/N ratios.
+Adding a third projection does not consistently add S/N, as we have already seen in other appendices.